Unity-Technologies/VFXToolbox/Documentation~/ImageSequencer.md

 Custom Material Processor enables using custom materials to process Frames.
 Custom Materials enable performing operations on a frame's pixels using a shader.

-When using a Custom Material processor, the following inspector is displayed:
+When selecting a Custom Material processor, the following inspector is displayed:

 ![](images/ImageSequencer-CustomMaterial.png)